Short Communications

 As for media, at the time Australia was focusing on the political wrangling around the Copenhagen Climate Summit (COP16) and the news media were somewhat swamped by national politics and our role in the negotiations.

-Our project, however, generated a contrast stream of stories in participants home town papers, where they were able to explain what a citizen's consultation meant for someone from Sunshine coast for examples.
+in participants home town papers, where they were able to explain what a citizen's consultation meant for someone from Sunshine coast for examples.
 I actually think this is a great place to be fostering a conversation about citizens' role in the international realm, precisely because it is so close to home.
 My favourite quote was from one participant who said he 'used to be on the fence' but he just can't be now.

 Overall, this project demonstrated how crucial it is to brief journalists in advance of a story, and keep plugging away at that explanation of what the project is trying to achieve.
 We continued to get coverage in the weeks following the event, when we released compiled results, for example.